-6-4-1 Activate ASET Mode (SAM)
+6-4-1 Activate ASET Mode (SAM) - Only applies with Wizmart Protocol

 The enabling of this mode is done on a per loop basis.
 When a loop is in ASET MODE the TEST LED on the Main Panel, will be illuminated.
 Should there be more than one loop in ASET MODE the TEST QUEUE button on the Main Panel can be used to verify and display loops that are in this mode.